 Based on certain genes (called HLA-DR), 24% of people are more susceptible to mold toxicity.
 If you have these genetics, your immune system doesn’t readily tag mold toxins and get rid of them.
 They may build up and make you sick.
 (17)

 Still, this doesn’t mean the rest of the population can tolerate excessive toxic mold exposure.
 A severe mold problem can also impact healthy people.
-But only sensitive people with certain genetics may be affected by smaller amounts of mold toxins.
+But only sensitive people with certain genetics may be affected by smaller amounts of mycotoxins.

-So, how do you know if mold is a culprit of your health symptoms?
+So, how do you know if this pesky fungus is a culprit of your health symptoms?
 What are symptoms of mold toxicity?

 Signs of mold toxicity

 There’s no “clear-cut” list of signs and symptoms that specifically point to mold illness.
 You may not even recall or be aware you’ve been exposed to mold.
 But one possible clue is a sudden, unexplainable downturn in your health.

 This can lead to a series of doctor visits.
 You may be given a diagnosis of chronic fatigue syndrome (CFS), fibromyalgia, or irritable bowel syndrome.
 But this is overlooking the root cause.

 For example, in a study of people with CFS, about 90% had spent significant time in a water-damaged building.
 And, 93% of the people had at least one type of mycotoxin in their urine.
 In contrast, healthy people had no detectable urine mycotoxins.